MChaudhry9/ecom-bidding-csc322/README.md

 <!-- USAGE EXAMPLES -->
 ## How it Works

-1. Item Listing
+1. **Item Listing**
    * Registered users can create detailed listings for items they wish to auction, specifying starting bids and auction durations.

-2. User Participation
+2. **User Roles and Participation**
+   * **Visitors**: Browse items and apply for registration.

-   * Visitors can browse items, while registered users can place bids or participate in live auctions.
+   * **Registered Users**: Place bids, list items for auction, and participate in live auctions.
+   * **VIP Users**: Access live bidding sessions and exclusive features.

-3. Auction Process
+3. **Auction Process**
    * The system updates bid information in real time, ensuring all participants have the latest updates.

-4. Transaction Completion
+4. **Transaction Completion**
    * Once an auction ends, the winner is notified, and secure payment and item transfer processes are initiated.
+   * Ratings are exchanged, and complaints, if any, are managed by Super Users.

+5. **Platform Security**
+   * Includes authentication, bot prevention, and user management with a strike-based suspension system for bad behavior.

+6. **VIP Privileges**
+   * VIPs enjoy premium perks like live bidding and exclusive auctions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>